List of webcomic awards: Ursa Major Awards

 The Ursa Major Awards relate to furry media, such as video, written works, and comics.
 They were first presented in 2001 for works produced in the previous year.
 In 2004, a category for comic strips that feature anthropomorphic characters was introduced.
 Despite the category including all forms of comics, all winners have been webcomics.

 Weblog Awards

 The Weblog Awards were held from 2003 to 2008 and featured a Best Comic Strip category starting in 2006.

 Comic awards that include a webcomic category

 Cartoonist Studio Prize

 Presented by the Slate Book Review and the Center for Cartoon Studies, the Cartoonist Studio Prize was first awarded in 2013 for work produced during the previous year.
 The award has two categories, "Best Print Comic" and "Best Web Comic".

 DiNKY Awards

-Since 2016 the Denver Independent Comics & Arts Expo (DINK) has been giving out comics awards with multiple categories, including the Best Web Comics award.
+The Denver Independent Comics & Arts Expo (DINK) gave out comics awards with multiple categories, including the Best Web Comics award.

 The category was called "Outstanding Web Comic" in 2016.
 The following year it was renamed "Best Web Comic".